corda/corda-runtime-os/applications/tools/p2p-test/p2p-setup/README.md

 ```

-### Publishing locally hosted map entry
+### Publishing an entry for a locally hosted identity
-To publish a locally hosted map entry:
+To publish an entry for a locally hosted identity:
-1. Make sure you have a valid TLS certificates file (in PEM format).
+1. Make sure you have a valid PEM file containing the TLS certificate chain.
 2. Prepare a configuration file with the identity data.
 For example:
 ```json
 {